yuvi007yuvi/hr-crm-app/DEPLOYMENT_GUIDE.md

 ## 🎉 Success!

-After following these steps, your HR CRM application should:
+After following these steps, your HRNova application should:
 - ✅ Load correctly on all routes
 - ✅ Handle page refreshes without 404 errors
 - ✅ Work seamlessly with React Router